plewto/CYCO3/examples/creating-a-project.md

 - A projects top-level directory must have the same name as the project, and must also be lower-case.

-- At a minimum a projects directory must contain two items:
+- At a minimum a project's directory must contain two items:

 1. A main-file responsible for creating the project object and loading the remainder of the project.
 The name for this file